truongb7/majorana_transport_pianokey/README.md

 # Guide and instructions for piano key transport scripts
-# By: Bill Truong
+# Bill P. Truong

-The collection consists of the following scripts for producing and managing numerical data:
+This collection consists of the following scripts for producing and managing numerical data:
 - pk_functions.py: Contains a suite of functions necessary for the numerical simulation and study of piano key transport.
 - tl_functions.py: Contains a suite of functions necessary for numerical simulations in effective two-level systems; some functions here are used in the scripts for the full piano key simulation/data management.
 - pk_simulation.py: Contains a single function that numerically simulates piano key transport.
 Primarily calculates the time evolution operator and uses it to calculate quantities such as the diabatic error.